The 2026 Guide

 Friday

-Arrive at Ballinderry Park — bubbles, BBQ and games by the fire.
+Arrive at Ballinderry Park — bubbles, dinner from the on-site kitchen and games by the fire.

 Saturday — day

-A spa day and pampering, then a slow afternoon back at the estate.
+Morning yoga in the gardens and time in the hot tub, then a slow afternoon at the estate.

 Saturday — night

-Dinner, cocktails and a bonfire at the house — no taxis, no closing time.
+Dinner, a cocktail-making class and drinks at the private bar — no taxis, no closing time.

 Sunday